run-llama/llama_parse/README.md

 parser = LlamaParse(
-    api_key="llx-...",  # can also be set in your env as LLAMA_CLOUD_API_KEY result_type="markdown"  # "markdown" and "text" are available )
+    api_key="llx-...",  # can also be set in your env as LLAMA_CLOUD_API_KEY result_type="markdown",  # "markdown" and "text" are available verbose=True
+)

 # sync